| Title: | Probabilistic Reconciliation via Conditioning |

 This is a bare-bones implementation of the Metropolis-Hastings algorithm, we suggest the usage of tools to check the convergence.
 The function only works with Poisson or Negative Binomial base forecasts.

-is generally faster on most hierarchies.
+The function reconc_BUIS() is generally faster on most hierarchies.

-reconc_MCMC( A, base_forecasts, distr, num_samples = 10000, tuning_int = 100, init_scale = 1, burn_in = 1000, seed = NULL )
+reconc_MCMC( A, base_fc, distr, num_samples = 10000, tuning_int = 100, init_scale = 1, burn_in = 1000, return_upper = TRUE, seed = NULL )reconc_MCMC( A, base_fc, distr, num_samples = 10000, tuning_int = 100, init_scale = 1, burn_in = 1000, return_upper = TRUE, seed = NULL )

 A |